Everything About Hernia

 When does a hernia become painful?

-A hernia usually causes a dragging pain which increases on performing any kind of activities and decreases on resting.
+A hernia usually causes a dragging pain which increases on performing any kind of activity and decreases on resting.
 Acute pain can be experienced when a hernia becomes irreducible, obstructed or strangulated.
 In such cases, it becomes an emergency and the patient may have to get admitted to the hospital for an urgent operation.
+Give us a call and we will help you connect with the best doctors for hernia surgery in Mumbai.

 What is the care to be taken after hernia surgery?